Myrna Loy: 1939–1949: Mainstream work and World War II activism

 By the late 1930s, Loy was highly regarded for her performances in romantic comedies, and she was anxious to demonstrate her dramatic ability.
 She was cast in the lead female role in The Rains Came (1939) opposite Tyrone Power.
 She filmed Third Finger, Left Hand (1940) with Melvyn Douglas and appeared in I Love You Again (1940), Love Crazy (1941), and Shadow of the Thin Man (1941), all with William Powell.

 On June 1, 1942, Loy divorced her husband Hornblow in Reno, citing "mental cruelty" as the impetus for separating.
-Five days after the divorce, she married John D. Hertz, Jr. an advertising executive and founder of Hertz Rent A Car, at his sister's home in New York City.
+Five days after the divorce, she married John D. Hertz, Jr., an advertising executive at his sister's home in New York City.
 They remained married for two years, eventually divorcing in Cuernavaca, Mexico, on August 21, 1944, with Loy again citing mental cruelty.

 With the outbreak of World War II the same year, Loy all but abandoned her acting career to focus on the war effort and began devoting her time to working with the Red Cross.
 She was so fiercely outspoken against Adolf Hitler that her name appeared on his blacklist, resulting in her films being banned in Germany.
 She also helped run a Naval Auxiliary canteen and toured frequently to raise funds for the war efforts.
 Around 1945, Loy began dating producer and screenwriter Gene Markey, who had previously been married to actresses Joan Bennett and Hedy Lamarr.
 The two were married in a private ceremony on January 3, 1946, at the chapel on Terminal Island, while Markey was serving in the military.

 She returned to films with The Thin Man Goes Home (1944).
 In 1946, she played the wife of a returning serviceman Fredric March in The Best Years of Our Lives (1946).
 Loy was paired with Cary Grant in David O. Selznick's The Bachelor and the Bobby-Soxer (1947).
 The film co-starred a teenaged Shirley Temple.
 Following its success, she appeared again with Grant in Mr. Blandings Builds His Dream House (1948).

 In 1947, Loy became one of the founders of the Committee for the First Amendment.

 In 1948, she had become a member of the U.S. National Commission for UNESCO, the first Hollywood celebrity to do so.